-- The latest budget monitoring report, which covers the first three quarters of the current financial year, predicts an underspend in the region of £8.4m although there may still be fluctuations in the forecast before year end.
-It is proposed that any in-year underspend is transferred to reserves to fund specific future priorities and to the General Fund to inform the strategy required to meet the shortfall in funding as identified in the MTFS. - PFI Reserves are built up using funding surpluses which are held for use in later years of the contract, when the planned withdrawal of government funding will leave a funding shortfall. - A full review of services reserves has also been undertaken and where funds have been identified as no longer required, transfers have been actioned.
+- The latest budget monitoring report, which covers the first three quarters of the current financial year, predicts an overspend in the region of £5.7m although there may still be fluctuations in the forecast before year end.
+It is proposed that any in-year overspend is funded from General Fund balances. - PFI Reserves are built up using funding surpluses which are held for use in later years of the contract, when the planned withdrawal of government funding will leave a funding shortfall. - It is proposed to combine the reserves for Surplus Pension Contributions and Corporate Redundancy into a wider ranging Workforce Reserve.
+This expanded reserve will cover potential pay protection, National Living Wage increases and Pension Strain, as well as covering Pension Contributions and Redundancy. - A full review of services reserves has also been undertaken and where funds have been identified as no longer required, transfers have been actioned.
 A further review will be undertaken to assess planned use against the need to support County Council priorities.
 The Earmarked for Services reserves also include revenue grants that are received in advance, these will be spent in accordance with the grant conditions. - In previous years a Strategic Development Fund was established to deliver the Councils revised operating model, invest in IT and realise the savings agreed in the proposed Options for Change.
-It is proposed that, from 2018/19 to 2021/22, these transformational costs are funded from the extension to the capital flexibility opportunity as announced in the 2018/19 provisional Local Government Finance Settlement.
+It is proposed that, from 2019/20 to 2021/22, these transformational costs continue to be funded from the extension to the capital flexibility opportunity as announced in the 2018/19 provisional Local Government Finance Settlement.